High Holy Days Information

 Important information

-All Temple members MUST complete the form whether or not they plan to participate in the High Holiday Services at Temple Emanu-El.
+All Temple members MUST complete the form whether or not they plan to participate in the High Holy Days Services at Temple Emanu-El.

-Please complete the form fully, as it includes the opportunity to reserve your High Holy Day seating for 5786, Youth Programming and Family Services, Sisterhood Greeting, Yizkor Book entry, the volunteer Usher form as well as the Kol Nidre High Holy Day Appeal.
+Please complete the form fully, as it includes the opportunity to reserve your High Holy Days seating for 5787, Youth Programming and Family Services, Sisterhood Greeting, Yizkor Book entry, the volunteer Usher form as well as the High Holy Days Appeal.

-In order to process your High Holidays Ticket request, full payment and/or financial arrangements* for Membership Dues, additional High Holy Days tickets and Religious School Registration must be received by August 8th.
+In order to process your High Holy Days Ticket request, full payment and/or financial arrangements* for Membership Dues, additional High Holy Days tickets and Religious School Registration must be received by July 28th.

 *Financial Arrangements must be made in advance by contacting the main office at 201-750-9997.